 Of these, there are a few cultivars that are considered to be the most popular among home gardeners.

 Another common variety is Canna iridiflora, or Peruvian canna.
 This species has been used almost exclusively as a parent plant in creating most modern canna hybrids.
-It’s extremely tall, growing up to sixteen feet in height, with pink pendulous flowers that appear later in the season.
+It’s extremely tall, growing up to sixteen feet tall, with pink pendulous flowers that appear later in the season.

 Some other canna lily cultivars to consider for your garden include: